TomekLeszczynski/Odin-Project-Tic-Tac-Toe/README.md

 ## Features

 Game logic built with Factory functions / Module Pattern.
-UX:
+# UX:

 - Game for 2 players / no AI-opponent available.
-- Each player can add his name or play as a "player X" / "player Y".
+- Each player can add his name or play with default name: "player X" / "player Y".
 - Restart button available.
 - Marker shows which player's turn for the next move.